 Vlad Masters/Plasmius based his life around revenge for an accident and the title character's father "stealing" his one true love Maddie.
 He uses deception and mind control to amass his fortune and uses it and his ghost powers to attempt murder and cause mayhem, which he somehow thinks is a good way to get Maddie to fall in love with him and Danny to consider him as a better father than Jack.
 Yet because all he wants, essentially, is to be loved, numerous fans ignore that he's a selfish, maniacal narcissist.

-Duck Dodgers deconstructs this trope in one episode.
+Duck Dodgers: Deconstructed in one episode.
 There's a villain called the Magnificent Rogue who basically terrorizes people, yet is worshipped because he's so attractive.
 Even when he flat out admits that he is indeed insane.
 Porky snaps out of it and ultimately thwarts his plot.
 IQ also states that being beautiful doesn't give you the right to terrorize people.
 It could easily be trying to mock this trope.

 Norm from The Fairly Oddparents gets this bad.
 He's often portrayed as The Woobie, locked up in his lamp and was forced to serve several masters like Timmy.
 This is ignoring the fact that he is a Card CarryingJerkass and such a Jackass Genie that he was that page's picture.
 Also, he had tried to sell Timmy (who was originally apathetic toward Norm) on the prospect of having a genie, and the fact that he plans to destroy Canada once he's free should erode his sympathy.

-Hexxus, the Spirit of Destruction and pollution embodied in Ferngully The Last Rainforest gets this (similarly to the Captain Planet examples above), even though he's trying to level a rainforest full of plant and animal life as well as sentient fairies that depend on its existence to survive.
+Hexxus, the Spirit of Destruction and pollution embodied in FernGully: The Last Rainforest gets this even though he's trying to level a rainforest full of plant and animal life as well as sentient fairies that depend on its existence to survive.
 It doesn't help that the movie is Anvilicious, the protagonists (save maybe for BattyKoda) are bland and rather uninteresting, and Hexxus himself is voiced by Tim Curry, with all the implications this entails.
 And he gets one of the best Villain Songs of all times.

-Demona from is often a victim of this.
+Demona.
 While the character is definitely a three-dimensional villain, and you understand where she is coming from, a lot of fanfic authors spin this off into either being an apologist or completely re-writing the character to the point where she is Demona in name only.
 Add in the fact that she's already somewhat sympathetic by design and there you go.
 Usually, her daughter Angela will either wave a finger in Demona's face, and Demona magically gives up her hatred to have a relationship with her, or Demona magically falls in love with a human and sees that humans are not all bad.
 A lot of the time, Goliath is portrayed as an evilmisogynist.
 Generally, most of these fanfics are just an excuse to get Demona naked, and some authors have admitted that canon Demona is too difficult to write.
-Word Of God states that Demona will still be plotting against humanity long after Angela and most of the cast are dead.
+Word of God states that Demona will still be plotting against humanity long after Angela and most of the cast are dead.

 While Xanatos does get a whole slew of Pet the Dog moments and arguably evolves into an Anti-Villain by the end, he still commits a lot of ruthless or downright evil acts (especially early on) and never seriously regrets any of them (except maybe creating Thailog).
 There are nonetheless a disturbing amount of fans who portray Xanatos as little worse than a brilliant trickster, with more than one declaration that he isn't really evil or villainous.
 This probably wouldn't happen half as often if he didn't look like a physically-idealized Jonathan Frakes.